Dubai College: Campus

 Sports field of Dubai College, showing rugby posts and cricket pitch in distance.

 The campus of Dubai College offers many facilities such as a large sports field with rugby pitches, football pitches, a cricket pitch and cricket nets as well as astroturf tennis courts and netball courts.
 There are also 3 Design and Technology workshops, a Music Centre with a recording studio, and a specialised Art department.
 The school has 5 computer suites, with internet access.

 A new 950-seat auditorium began construction in 2007, and was opened in 2009.
 A Wi-Fi network was implemented into the Sixth Form centre in 2010 and the entire school in 2011.

 The school has recently built a Sports Pavilion.
 In 2018 the school opened a new Reception Building and a Teaching and Learning Centre.

 In 2020 the school built a new SPACE building (sports and performing arts center of excellence) which currently houses the indoor gym, fitness suite and swimming pool.
 It also houses the state of the art black box theatre, drama classrooms and several individual music practice rooms.

 In 2024, the new Jafar center was opened spanning three floors housing the maths, art and computer science departments as well as a cafe, the library, several harkness rooms and DC studios.

+In 2026, The A block was replaced with a new building.
+The new A block is home to the English, History and Politics department and at its heart sits a dedicated area for debating, Model UN and the new DC Scholars Series in Year 11 called the forum, Providing students with opportunities to develop their oracy, leadership and public speaking skills.